uberFoo/dwarf/README.md

 The bits that are missing include iterators, enumerations, paths, visibility modifiers, generics (for now), and the list goes on.

 ## REPL

+dwarf has a REPL.
+Pass the `-r` flag to start it.

 ## Debugger